What to Do With Old Cell Phones

 An article that covers some of the major toxic elements in old cell phones and their negative effects on us.

 Don't sell, donate, recycle, or otherwise dispose of old cell phones until you've made sure your personal information has been removed.
-Read lower on the page about what precautions to take.
+Read further regarding the precautions you should take.

 There are many sites online that offer recycling services.
 In most instances, consumers merely fill out a form and mail their old cell phone, with the form, to the address provided.